radryan1979/wizardConjurer/README.md

 	}
 })();
 ```
-Your directive will use the `_wizName` and `_stepNum` to identify and communicate with the wizardServiceApi. ng-Conjurer uses the jQuery .show/.hide method to show the current step and hide all other non-active steps.
+Your directive will use the `_wizName` and `_stepNum` to identify and communicate with the wizardServiceApi. wizardConjurer uses the jQuery .show/.hide method to show the current step and hide all other non-active steps.
 It uses the `step-number` attribute on your directive to determine the identification of the steps and manipulate them.

 In your directive you can control the wizard's logic by changing the state of the step through the `wizardServiceApi`.
 For example, upon entering a step I might not want the user to be able to move to the next step until they have provided all the required information.
 When the user enters the step I can set the `canExit` flag to false and let my validation logic set it true again when validation has passed.
 ```javascript